genderkit/genderkit/_resources/hrt-without-diagnosis.md

 Many medications sold online do not contain any active ingredients and are a waste of your money.
 Even if the medications are genuine, their safety and purity are not guaranteed unless you have bought them from a legitimate pharmacy.

-Finally, it is important to note that if you are self medicating, your access to hormones may be affected in the event that you are admitted as an in-patient at a hospital or psychiatric facility.
+Finally, it is important to note that if you are self medicating, your access to hormones may be affected in the event that you are admitted as an inpatient at a hospital or psychiatric facility.

 ### How do I talk to my GP?